ishakasliwal/Drake-Sketch-Plugin/README.md

 *I'm just saying your Sketch files could do better... tell me have you heard that lately?*

 Make designing on Sketch fun again by using these Drake photos and lyrics as asset placeholders and lorem ipsum text.
-This sketch plugin allows you to quickly generate dummy data.
-Users have found that stakeholders have responded better to avatars of Drake and Hotline Bling lyrics vs. the usual lorem ipsum.
+This sketch plugin allows you to VERY QUICKLY generate dummy data.
+Users have found that stakeholders have responded better to avatars of Drake and Hotline Bling lyrics vs. the usual fillers.

 ## Demo
+#####Installation
+1. Download Zip and Extract it to a folder
+2. In Sketch app `Plugins > Manage Plugins...`
+3. In the Preferences window, click on the cog-wheel icon, and select `Show Plugins Folder` from the dropdown.
+4. Place the extracted folder directly to the Plugins folder (nesting might not work atm)

 #####Generating Pictures
 - Create a shape
 - Select shape